Meet the Board

 Chapter President

-Matthew Krcelic ’89 from Huntington Beach, CA majored in Administration of Justice.
-He served as a Research Analyst for the Pennsylvania State Legislature before moving to Washington D.C. to join a political consulting firm.
-After changing careers Matthew lived and worked in Tokyo, Japan for 21 years serving as Director of Human Resources for various multinational companies in the Insurance, Finance and Real Estate Industries.
-After returning to the US in 2019, he resettled in Huntington Beach.
-He currently serves as Director of Human Resources for Takee International, a company that owns and operates Japanese restaurants in Southern California and Texas.
-He is also a proud Penn State Dad – his older son, Mitchell, graduated with a degree in Marketing in 2021 and currently works as an Area Manager for Amazon in Baltimore, MD.
-His younger son, William, is currently starting his senior year at University Park majoring in Labor and Human Resources, is a member of the wrestling club and President of the student run Japan Friendship Association (JFA).
-Matthew is an avid hiker and trekked to Everest Base Camp in 2022.
+Matthew began his career in Washington DC after graduating from PSU.
+He went on to live and work in Tokyo, Japan for 21 years serving as Director of Human Resources for various multinational companies and became active with our chapter after returning to the US in 2019.
+He currently serves as Director of Human Resources for Takee International, a company that owns and operates Japanese Restaurants.
+He is also a proud Penn State Dad – his older son, Mitchell, graduated with a degree in Marketing in 2021 and his younger son, William, is currently in his senior year at University Park majoring in Labor and Human Relations.
+Among his many hobbies, Matthew is an avid hiker and trekked to Everest Base Camp in 2022.

 DAVID WOLFE '94